White Nationalist Groups Increase Recruiting And Propaganda Across The West

 Richard Medina, a geography professor at the University of Utah, believes Identity Evropa and Patriot Front are coming to the mountain west because, while the region is predominantly white, it has a growing Latino and immigrant population.

-"They're focused on the Rocky Mountain region because there's a lot of change going on," Medina, a co-author of a recent study on the geography of hate groups, said.
+"They're focused on the Rocky Mountain region because there's a lot of change going on," said Medina, a co-author of a recent study on the geography of hate groups.
 "Like a lot of these groups, their main motivation is, in some ways, a resistance to change."

 "They're reframing themselves as victims," Medina added.
 "It's working, sometimes, for young white kids who feel victimized in a lot of other ways.
 It gives them a group to feel welcomed in."